Computer - Motherboard

 Motherboard varies greatly in supporting various types of components.

-Video Cards, Hard disks, Sound Cards have to compatible with motherboard to function properly.
+Video Cards, Hard disks, Sound Cards have to be compatible with motherboard to function properly.

 Motherboards, cases and power supplies must be compatible to work properly together.